Lkruitwagen/solar-pv-global-inventory/README.md

 ## Data

-Our dataset is available to download from the [World Resources Institute], of can be found [here](https://drive.google.com/file/d/127mYGPll9jacX_58JNcJaKYagN74-qpp/view?usp=sharing).
+All data, including training, validation, test, and predicted datasets, is available to download from the [Zenodo repository](https://zenodo.org/record/5005868).
+An interactive visualisation is also offered by the [World Resources Institute ResourceWatch](https://resourcewatch.org/data/explore/ene032-Solar-Plants).

-All other data used in pipeline preparation, deployment, analaysis, and visualisation is available [here]().
-This archive must be downloaded and extracted into a `data/` folder in the root directory of the repository.

 ## Workflows